• Skip to primary navigation

 What is Bam-i?

-Bam-i (“bam-ee”) also known as “Pancit Bisaya”, is a Filipino stir-fried noodle dish that originated in the Central Visayas region of the Philippines, particularly in Cebu.
-Filipinos collectively call the noodles “pancit,” a word that originated from the Hokkien term “pian e sit,” which means “something that can be cooked easily.”
+Bam-i, also known as "Pancit Bisaya," is a Filipino noodle dish that comes from the Central Visayas region, especially Cebu.
+In Filipino culture, noodles are called "pancit," coming from the Hokkien term "pian e sit," meaning "easy to cook."

-However, in this recipe, I replaced the meat with fried tofu for a plant-based version.
-This vegan Cebuano noodle dish is so rich, healthy, filling, and worth the try!
+However, in this recipe, I use fried tofu instead of meat for a plant-based twist.
+This vegan version of the Cebuano favorite is delicious, nutritious, and definitely worth a taste!

 a bowl of vegan bam-i